MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Troubleshooting.md

 When the device is booting and the device shows the waiting page, please wait patiently.
 Generally, this will last up to a minute.
 But sometimes, due to the SD card read-write speed, it may take longer.

 If the device can't boot normally with Windows 10 IoT Core, you can try to flash a Linux OS (such as Raspbian) to the SD card to narrow down whether the issue is caused by hardware.

+If you find that you're getting a "rainbow screen", please check to make sure that you flashed the 3B+ release version, available [here](https://www.microsoft.com/en-us/software-download/windowsiot).
+You can verify your process with a community-submitted 3B+ flashing tutorial [here](https://www.hackster.io/JiongShi/windows-10-iot-core-for-raspberry-pi-3-model-b-92b1a3).

 ## Serial Port communication on Windows 10 IoT Core for Raspberry Pi